CeriHarman/CeriHarman/README.md

 Hi, I'm Ceri!
-I am a bioinformatics intern with a background in Msc Bioinformatics and BSc Biomedical Science.
-I’m the founder and editor of 'MITO-SIS mag' on Substack, and my interests are in statistics, genetics, pharmacology, and machine learning.
+I am a UCL PhD candidate with a focus on the genetics of infertility.
+I’m the founder and editor of 'MITO-SIS mag' on Substack, and my interests are in statistics, genetics, women's health, and machine learning.

-- 🔭 My most recent project: my MSc project "Demographic inference from cost-effective DNA sequencing experiments using deep learning" (repo= MSc-Project)
+- 🔭 My most recent completed project on here: MSc project "Demographic inference from cost-effective DNA sequencing experiments using deep learning" (repo= MSc-Project)
-- 🌱 I’m currently learning about the fascinating world of population genetics and ecology!
+- 🌱 I’m currently learning about the fascinating world of women's health and fertility!
 - 💬 Ask me about MITO-SIS mag and what I'm up to!
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ceriharman), [Substack](https://mitosismag.substack.com)
 - 😄 Languages: Python, SQL, R, Unix, HTML
 - ⚡ Software Knowledge:
-  - **Population Genetics and Computational Biology**: msprime, pg-gan, STRUCTURE, PLINK, BWA, SAMtools, VCFtools etc...
+  - **Population Genetics and Computational Biology**: msprime, pg-gan, STRUCTURE, PLINK, BWA, SAMtools, hyphy, VCFtools etc...
   - **Data Science and Machine Learning**: TensorFlow, PyTorch, Scikit-learn, Keras, pandas, NumPy, Matplotlib, Jupyter Notebook, RStudio etc...

 <div align="center">